KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 but of **Essence in motion**.

 It is the **initial actualization**
-of the field’s harmonic impulse —
+of the field's harmonic impulse —
 a motion that coheres
 without fracture,
 a structure that forms